 I was lucky to speak on a panel today with several other People Leaders who passionately believe in creating healthy workplaces.
 (You can watch the recording of our session at the bottom of this post).
-In our conversations, I found myself thinking about how special it is to be surrounded by colleagues who share my enthusiasm for mental health wellbeing, and how tough it can be when you want to engage in this important work but don’t feel that you have the support you need to get started.
+In our conversations, I found myself thinking about how special it is to be surrounded by colleagues who share my enthusiasm for celebrating employee wellbeing and mental health, and how tough it can be when you want to engage in this important work but don’t feel that you have the support you need to get started.

 There are a lot of reasons why launching a mental health program in your organization can be challenging, and if you find yourself wrestling with how to begin, this post is for you.

 Whether you’re facing internal doubt from stakeholders, grappling with stigma about creating space for more personal issues in the workplace, or trying to stretch a limited budget, there are many small ways to make progress.
 The most important thing you can do for your team is take a step forward.
 Almost anything you do to help your employees feel that their mental health wellbeing matters to your company will be noticed and appreciated -- and once you get a small start, you are likely to find that future steps get easier and easier.